 Doctor Jones appeared and he immediately went over to Lena after saying his usual phrase.

 "How is she then?"
 Lena asked.

-Lena just watched Kiara's unconscious form while she stood in midthought.
+Lena just watched Kiara lying still and pale while she stood in midthought.
 Doctor Jones slowly headed towards his office.

 "It's Tani, no time to explain," Ashley replied, he rushed back out of the room.
 Doctor Jones quickly put the mobile emitter on his arm, he and Lena rushed out after Ashley.